AdobeDocs/commerce-admin.en/help/catalog/search-terms.md

 1. On the _Admin_ sidebar, go to **[!UICONTROL Marketing]** > _[!UICONTROL SEO & Search]_ > **[!UICONTROL Search Synonyms]**.

    The _[!UICONTROL Search Synonyms]_ grid appears.
-If this is the first time you have used search synonyms, the grid will be empty.
+If this is the first time you have used search synonyms, the grid is empty.

    ![Search synonyms grid](./assets/search-synonyms-grid-empty.png)<!-- zoom -->